kwikteam/phy-doc/README.md

 # phy documentation

-[**phy**](https://github.com/kwikteam/phy) is an open source electrophysiological data analysis libbrary in Python for neuronal recordings made with high-density multielectrode arrays containing tens, hundreds, or thousands of channels.
+[**phy**](https://github.com/kwikteam/phy) is an open source electrophysiological data analysis library in Python for neuronal recordings made with high-density multielectrode arrays containing up to thousands of channels.

 ## Overview